Mishalzeera/the-money-manager/NOTES_TO_MYSELF.md

 Add mathematic functionality
 Streamline the function purpose

-- Invoice is also income, with default values for non-invoiced income, with tax and pretax totals?
 - Overheads to be paid
 - Calculate Finances
 - Add Light Mode switch